fabriziosalmi/lws/README.md

 ### Managing Scaling Thresholds and Triggers

-Scaling thresholds and triggers allow **lws** to automatically adjust resources (CPU, memory, storage) for both hosts and LXC containers based on defined conditions.
+Scaling thresholds and triggers allow **lws** to automatically adjust resources (CPU, memory, storage) for LXC containers based on defined conditions met on both the Proxmox host and the LXC container.
 This feature ensures optimal performance while preventing resource exhaustion.

 #### Example Scaling Configuration